Picovoice/rhino/binding/angular/projects/rhino-web-angular/README.md

 This library processes naturally spoken commands in-browser, offline.
 All processing is done via WebAssembly and Workers in a separate thread.
 Speech results are converted into inference directly, without intermediate Speech-to-Text.
 Rhino can be used standalone (push-to-talk), or with the [Porcupine Wake Word engine](https://picovoice.ai/platform/porcupine/).

-Rhino operates on speech in a bespoke constext.
-E.g. using the [demo "Clock" Rhino context (English langauge)](https://github.com/Picovoice/rhino/blob/master/resources/contexts/wasm/clock_wasm.rhn):
+Rhino operates on speech in a bespoke context.
+E.g. using the [demo "Clock" Rhino context (English language)](https://github.com/Picovoice/rhino/blob/master/resources/contexts/wasm/clock_wasm.rhn):

 > "Set a timer for ten minutes"